gititub/NER-NEN-RE-TOOLKIT/README.md

 ## NER with SynVar and LitVar

 To run example use test.tsv or test2.csv as input file, or use your own data with 3 columns: pmid, gene, HGVS.
-Returns two files in the specified output directory, one with LitVar normalization and the second one with SynVar normalization.
+Returns two files in the specified output directory, one with LitVar normalization and the second one with SynVar normalization and gene+drug NER.

 $ python source/normalize.py [input_file] [output_directory]